CLICK to enlarge: Tatanka in Yellowstone National Park; photo taken from inside the safety of the Hook Jeep.

-I’m writing a blog, I say, about what it means to be “Sioux,” using the improper designation while he gently corrects me without correcting me, pronouncing Oceti Sakowin out loud then his clan name.
+I’m writing a blog, I say, about what it means to be “Sioux,” using the improper designation while he gently corrects me without correcting me, pronouncing Oceti Sakowin out loud, then his clan name.
 I repeat the names over and over again until I say them perfectly.

 “The ‘n’ is silent,” he says.
 Then, “You are a quick learner,” but it’s possible my eagerness is annoying him.
-I have shown up without an appointment and although he is clearly busy, his staff continuously walking into his office asking him to sign here or initial there, he has invited me to sit at his round conference table.
+I have shown up without an appointment and although he is clearly busy, his staff continuously walking into his office with paperwork, asking him to sign here or initial there, he has invited me to sit at his round conference table.

 I do not ask the questions my juvenile brain wants to know: What did you use in place of toilet paper?
 Did you brush your teeth or just chew mint leaves?
 What plant did you use for soap?
 How did women deal with menstruation?
 What if a woman didn’t like to cook?
-I can use the internet to find these answers; and he did not live in the time when the Dakota roamed their own lands.
-Instead, I ask 21st century questions beginning with the philosophy of The Seven Council Fires.
+I can use the internet to find these answers, and he did not live in the time when the Dakota roamed their own lands.
+Instead, I ask 21st Century questions beginning with the philosophy of The Seven Council Fires.

 Q. Knowing what you know today and if you lived in the 1500s, would you still help the Europeans?

 Without the native People helping the British and the French, Western Europeans would not have survived.
-The Yankton tribal leader said that books have been written about the removal of the nomadic ‘way of life’ and that yes, this was as detrimental as the reverse assimilation so that instead of Europeans learning the culture and languages of his land, they forced English and English ways on the clans.
+The Yankton tribal leader said that books have been written about the removal of the nomadic ‘way of life’ and that yes, this was as detrimental as the reverse assimilation so that instead of Europeans learning the culture and languages of his land, they forced English and English ways on the People.
 Nevertheless, he replies “Yes” to my question, because it is the “life way” of the Oceti Sakowin.

 I try to re-state the question, emphasizing the destruction of his land and murder of his people.
 He understands what I am asking, but I’m unable to process what he means until he says, “We are all going to the same place.
 You have to see the simplicity of people; the humanity of us all.”